The Justice of the Wolf

 The Justice of the Wolf (Spanish: La justicia del lobo) is a 1952 Mexican western adventure film directed by Vicente Oroná and starring Dagoberto Rodríguez, Flor Silvestre and Rosa de Castilla.
+This film marked the film debut of Ana Bertha Lepe.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director Ramón Rodríguez Granada.
-It was the middle part of a trilogy of films including The Lone Wolf and The Wolf Returns.
+It was the second part of a trilogy of western films based in the character of El Lobo, including The Lone Wolf and The Wolf Returns.